-Mexico will certainly enter the match with plenty of confidence – they have qualified for the second round in their last seven consecutive attempts and have helped eliminate the likes of France, Belgium and Croatia (twice) in the process.
+This scenario is unlikely, especially as Mexico have shown good form so far in this tournament.
+They will be confident, having qualified for the second round in their last seven consecutive attempts and have helped eliminate the likes of France, Belgium and Croatia (twice) in the process.
 From the 1986 World Cup onwards, Mexico has lost just one of ten matches against European opposition in the group stage.

 Sweden meanwhile will also be quietly confident of getting the win here.
 They have a superior record against the Mexicans overall, and were good enough to qualify ahead of 2010 finalists the Netherlands and knock out four-time World Cup winners Italy.
 They have a hard working squad that will prove difficult for Mexico to overcome, and have also qualified for the Round of 16 in their last three attempts.